YS8610/ngBillSplit/README.md

 # NgBillSplit

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+A Simple web application used for splitting bill among friends.
+The app will calculate the individual bill and generate a text bill which can be sent in group chat like whatapp, telegram, ...

 ## Development server